muganga-charles/Simple-Java-Projects/README.md

 ## language : java <br />
 ## concepts : OOP  <br >
 ### The goal :
-- to show applications of the diffrent techniques in OOP.
+- To show applications of the diffrent techniques in OOP.
+- A
 - practice examples.